-A comprehensive risk assessment is performed for each project in the program on a quarterly basis.
 Based upon those assessments, a forecast is developed using the average cost of risk.
 These forecasts can both increase and decrease as risks are identified, resolved or retired.
-Nonetheless, assurances have been made that the public is informed of the risks that have been identified and the possible expense they could necessitate.
 The program contingency is currently \$329 million in accordance with the TBPOC approved budget.
-As of the end of the first quarter of 2013, the 50 percent probable draw on program contingency is \$103 million.
-The potential draw ranges from about \$25 million to \$175 million (see page 36).
+As of the end of the second quarter of 2013, the 50 percent probable draw on program contingency is \$161 million.
+The potential draw ranges from about \$75 million to \$250 million (refer to Risk Management on page 36).

 The current program contingency balance is sufficient to cover the cost of currently identified risks.
-In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.
+In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously being developed and implemented to reduce the potential draw on the program contingency.